kelveny/mockcompose/README.md

   -pkg string
         name of the package that the generated class resides -real value
-        name of the method function to be cloned from source class -testonly
+        name of the method function to be cloned from source class or source function -testonly
         if set, append _test to generated file name (default true) -v    if set, print verbose logging messages